dark-N00B/android_device_In_1b/README.md

 ![Micromax In 1b](https://fdn2.gsmarena.com/vv/pics/micromax/micromax-in-1b-0.jpg "Micromax In 1b")

 ## Notice
-This device tree is only for Micromax In 1b 64GB variant(E7533).
-The 32GB variant (E6523) isn't tested yet.
+This device tree is only for Micromax In 1b 64GB variant (MMX_E7533).
+The 32GB variant (MMX_E6523) isn't tested yet.